kalviumcommunity/s62_joshua_capstone_tutorpixie/README.md

 ### Nodemailer:

-- send invoices and other notifications to the students and teachers.
+- send invoices and other notifications to the students and teachers

-### React Helmet:

-- SEO optimization.

 ### GrapQL: